Super Junior: 2000–2005: Formation and debut

-In 2000, SM Entertainment held their first overseas casting auditions in Beijing 101, China and recruited Han Geng, who was selected among three thousand applicants.
+In 2000, SM Entertainment held their first overseas casting auditions in Beijing 101, China, and recruited Han Geng, who was selected among three thousand applicants.
 That same year, Leeteuk, Yesung, and Eunhyuk were recruited after auditioning for the company's annual casting system in Seoul.
 Sungmin and Donghae became trainees after jointly winning first place in an SM-sponsored contest in 2001.
 In 2002, Heechul and Kangin were recruited along with Kibum, who was discovered in Los Angeles, California by a casting agent.
 Siwon became a trainee after being scouted in 2003.
 Shindong became a trainee in 2004.
 Ryeowook won the 2004 Chin Chin Youth Festival singing competition and became a trainee just two months before debut in 2005.
 Kyuhyun then joined the group in 2006, after winning third place in the 2005 Chin Chin Youth Festival.

-In early 2005, Lee Soo-man announced that he had been preparing for an all-boy project group of twelve members to debut at the end of the year.
-He called this singing group to be "The Gateway to Stardom of Asia," as most of the members in this group were chosen for their experiences as actors, MCs, models, and radio hosts prior to debut.
+In February 2005, it was announced that SM Entertainment would be making a 12-member boy group to debut within the year.
+This singing group was named to be "The Gateway to Stardom of Asia," as most of the members in this group were chosen for their experiences as actors, MCs, models, and radio hosts prior to debut.
 Heechul and Kibum were already established actors at the time, and most of the other members had already made various kinds of appearances in television and media.
 Inspired by the rotational concept of Japan's girl group Morning Musume, Lee said that his new group would also experience line-up changes, with new members replacing selected members every year to keep the group constantly young and all-rounded.
 This concept was then newly introduced to the K-pop market.
-They are also modelled after Japanese boy band SMAP who are also active as actors and entertainers besides being singers.
+They were also modelled after Japanese boy band SMAP, who are also active as actors and entertainers besides being singers.